scapaf64-prog/my-python-games/README.md

 The games are intentionally designed so that they can be played virtually endlessly.

-mp4-files: are short videos.
+mp4-files:   short videos.

-jpg-files: are screenshots.
+jpg-files:   screenshots.